oroinc/platform/src/Oro/Component/Routing/README.md

 Supported Features
 ------------------

-- Provides implementation of a routing loader for collect routing definition from all bundles.
+- Provides implementation of a routing loader for collecting routing definition from all bundles.
 - Allows to change a priority of a route through `priority` option.
-- Provides a way to easy create own resolvers for routes based on route options.
+- Provides a way to easily create own resolvers for routes based on route options.

 Configuration
 -------------

-It is supposed that you application is built around [Symfony Framework](http://symfony.com/), but this component can be used without it as well.
+It is supposed that your application is built around [Symfony Framework](http://symfony.com/), but this component can be used without it as well.

-At the first you need to register the cumulative loader which allows you to load routing definitions from all your bundles automatically.
+At first, you need to register the cumulative loader which allows you to load routing definitions from all your bundles automatically.

 ``` yaml
 services: